jasonjoo2010/goschedule-examples/README.md

 # goschedule-examples

-Examples using goschedule in different scenarios as example
+Examples using goschedule in different scenarios as example.

+We offer three types of worker and it's suggested taking a tour one by one.

 ## Simple Worker